Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_ttime_5.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-The timetable shows the bus times between Shoh Street and London Road. must allow $6\, minutes$ to walk from my home to the bus stop in Short Street where I will catch a bus to London Road.
-From there it takes $8\, minutes$ to walk to John's house. f want to be at John's house by $2.00 \,pm$
+The timetable shows the bus times between Shoh Street and London Road. must allow $6\, \text{minutes}$ to walk from my home to the bus stop in Short Street where I will catch a bus to London Road.
+From there it takes $8\, \text{minutes}$ to walk to John's house. f want to be at John's house by $2.00 \,\text{pm}$

 |                  |  Bus A      |  Bus B      |  Bus C      |  Bus D      |
 |--------------    |:-------:    |:-------:    |:-------:    |:-------:    |